 - Lilya is mistaken for this by Greg.

-- Sandra thinks that Greg is cheating on her with his secretary and Jeremy.
+- Sandra thinks that Greg is cheating on her with his secretary because she looks like Jeremy.
 Subverted in that Greg really was sleeping with Jeremy, although against Jeremy's will.

 - Moto Hagio